alirezanasrollahzadeh2003/AnCrashLytics/README.md

 <img src="https://github.com/alirezanasrollahzadeh2003/AnCrashLytics/blob/master/logo-no-background.png" alt="An CrashLytics">

-**A service for analyzing and tracking errors in mobile applications.**
+**A fully customized service for analyzing and tracking errors in mobile applications, independent of any external service.**

 <h1>How To Use</h1>